ibm-messaging/mq-rdqm/Architecture.md

 The fourth connection listed was established by node-3 to node-1.

-The easiest way to distinguish the control connection from the data connection for an active queue manager is by the amount of data flowed over the connection, which will be smaller for the control Connection.
+The easiest way to distinguish the control connection from the data connection for an active queue manager is by the amount of data flowed over the connection, which will usually be smaller for the control Connection.

 To see the number of bytes flowed over each connection I use the `ss` command with the `i` option.
 As an example, in my current environment I ran `ss -nit '( src :7000 or dst :7000 )'` which produced: